Strophox/mazing/README.md

 # 'Mazing
-Generating, visualising, playing around with mazes
+*Generating, visualising, playing around with mazes*

 <img align="right" src="/Gallery/maze_backtracker-32x32_anim_2023.07.29-06h57m21.gif" width=200 alt="A Mazing animation" title="randomized-DFS carving">

 ## What is this?
-A project to familiarize myself with Git.
+A hobby project to familiarize myself with Git.

-Mazes are fun, so I wrote up some code to build arbitrarily large ones – and nothing better than make the computer solve, print, draw and color them in for you, too!
+Mazes are fun, so I whipped up some code to build arbitrarily large ones – and nothing easier for a computer than to solve, print, draw and color them in, too!

 In essence, [`mazing.py`](./mazing.py) provides a handy *`Maze`* class to play around with.